Karl Marx: International relations

-Marx viewed Russia as the main counter-revolutionary threat to European revolutions.
+Marx viewed Russian Tsarism as the main threat to European revolutions.
 During the Crimean War, Marx backed the Ottoman Empire and its allies Britain and France against Russia.
 He was absolutely opposed to Pan-Slavism, viewing it as an instrument of Russian foreign policy.
-Marx had considered the Slavic nations except Poles as 'counter-revolutionary'.
+Marx considered the Slavic nations except Poles as 'counter-revolutionary'.
 Marx and Engels published in the Neue Rheinische Zeitung in February 1849:

 Marx and Engels sympathised with the Narodnik revolutionaries of the 1860s and 1870s.
 When the Russian revolutionaries assassinated Tsar Alexander II of Russia, Marx expressed the hope that the assassination foreshadowed 'the formation of a Russian commune'.
 Marx supported the Polish uprisings against tsarist Russia.
 He said in a speech in London in 1867:

 Marx supported the cause of Irish independence.
 In 1867, he wrote Engels: "I used to think the separation of Ireland from England impossible.
 I now think it inevitable.
 The English working class will never accomplish anything until it has got rid of Ireland. ...
 English reaction in England had its roots ... in the subjugation of Ireland."

 Marx spent some time in French Algeria, which had been invaded and made a French colony in 1830, and had the opportunity to observe life in colonial North Africa.
 He wrote about the colonial justice system, in which "a form of torture has been used (and this happens 'regularly') to extract confessions from the Arabs; naturally it is done (like the English in India) by the 'police'; the judge is supposed to know nothing at all about it."
-Marx was surprised by the arrogance of many European settlers in Algiers and wrote in a letter: "when a European colonist dwells among the 'lesser breeds,' either as a settler or even on business, he generally regards himself as even more inviolable than handsome William I [a Prussian king].
-Still, when it comes to bare-faced arrogance and presumptuousness vis-à-vis the 'lesser breeds,' the British and Dutch outdo the French."
+Marx was surprised by the arrogance of many European settlers in Algiers and wrote in a letter: when a European colonist dwells among the 'lesser breeds,' either as a settler or even on business, he generally regards himself as even more inviolable than handsome William I [a Prussian king].
+Still, when it comes to bare-faced arrogance and presumptuousness vis-à-vis the 'lesser breeds,' the British and Dutch outdo the French.

-According to the Stanford Encyclopedia of Philosophy: "Marx's analysis of colonialism as a progressive force bringing modernization to a backward feudal society sounds like a transparent rationalization for foreign domination.
+According to the Stanford Encyclopedia of Philosophy: Marx's analysis of colonialism as a progressive force bringing modernization to a backward feudal society sounds like a transparent rationalization for foreign domination.
 His account of British domination, however, reflects the same ambivalence that he shows towards capitalism in Europe.
 In both cases, Marx recognizes the immense suffering brought about during the transition from feudal to bourgeois society while insisting that the transition is both necessary and ultimately progressive.
-He argues that the penetration of foreign commerce will cause a social revolution in India."
+He argues that the penetration of foreign commerce will cause a social revolution in India.

-Marx discussed British colonial rule in India in the New York Herald Tribune in June 1853:
+Marx discussed British colonial rule in India in the New York Herald Tribune in 1853: